-On August 16, 2016, we completed the divestiture of the Information Systems & Global Solutions (IS&GS) business, which merged with a subsidiary of Leidos Holdings, Inc. (Leidos) in a Reverse Morris Trust transaction.
-Accordingly, the operating results of the IS&GS business have been classified as discontinued operations in the consolidated statements of earnings.
-However, the cash flows of the IS&GS business for the quarter ended June 26, 2016 have not been reclassified in our consolidated statements of cash flows as we retained the cash as part of the transaction.
-See "Note 3 - Divestiture" included in our Notes to Consolidated Financial Statements for additional information about the divestiture of the IS&GS business.
+On August 16, 2016, we divested our former Information Systems & Global Solutions (IS&GS) business, which merged with Leidos Holdings, Inc. (Leidos) in a Reverse Morris Trust transaction.
+Accordingly, the operating results of the IS&GS business for the quarter and nine months ended September 25, 2016 have been classified as discontinued operations in the consolidated statements of earnings.
+However, the cash flows of the IS&GS business for the nine months ended September 25, 2016 have been classified as discontinued operations in the consolidated statements of earnings.
+However, the cash flows of the IS&GS business for the nine months ended September 25, 2016 have not been reclassified in our consolidated statement of cash flows as we retained the cash as part of the transaction.
+See "Note 3 - Divestiture" included in our Notes to Consolidated Financial Statements for additional information.

-On August 24, 2016, we increased our ownership interest in the AWE Management Limited (AWE) venture, which operates the United Kingdom's nuclear deterrent program and is aligned under our Space Systems business segment, from 33% to 51%.
-At which time, we began consolidating AWE.
-Consequently, our operating results for the quarter and six months ended June 25, 2017 include 100% of AWE's sales and 51% of their operating profit.
+On August 24, 2016, we increased our ownership interest in the AWE Management Limited (AWE) joint venture from 33% to 51%, at which time we began consolidating AWE.
+Consequently, our operating results for the quarter and nine months ended September 24, 2017 include 100% of AWE's sales and 51% of its operating profit.
 Prior to increasing our ownership interest, we accounted for our investment in AWE using the equity method of accounting.
 Under the equity method, we recognized only 33% of AWE's earnings or losses and no sales.
-Accordingly, our operating results for the quarter and six months ended June 26, 2016 do not include any sales generated by AWE and only 33% of AWE's net earnings.
+Accordingly, prior to August 24, 2016, the date we obtained control, we recorded 33% of AWE's net earnings in our operating results and subsequent to August 24, 2016, we recognized 100% of AWE's sales and 51% of its operating profit.
+Additionally, during the quarter and nine months ended September 25, 2016, we recorded a gain of \$104 million associated with obtaining control of AWE, which consisted of a \$127 million pre-tax gain recognized in the operating results of our Space Systems business segment and \$23 million of deferred tax liabilities recorded at our corporate office.